The configuration steps that must be completed before HTTP monitors can be set up for synthetic testing are detailed below.

-Go to the Deployment status page again to confirm that your installed ActiveGates are reporting correctly.
+After the installation is complete, go to the Deployment status page again to confirm that your installed ActiveGates are reporting correctly.

 Give your location a Name.

 Now you can create an HTTP monitor.
-See the How do I create an HTTP monitor? page for that.

 - HTTP monitors are only available on Linux ActiveGates.